Tutorial 1: Create a basic Snowflake Native App¶

 Created the manifest and setup script that are required by all apps.

-Refer to Create the manifest file for an application package and Create a setup script for details.
+- Refer to Create the manifest file for an app and Create the setup script for details.

 Created an application package that works as a container for the application logic and data content of your app.

-Refer to Create an application package for details.
+- Refer to Create and manage an application package for details.

 Added logic to your app using stored procedures and UDFs written in Python.